Asymptotics for the number of standard tableaux of skew shape and for weighted lozenge tilings: Background and notation

-A \emph{skew shape} $\lambda/\mu$ is defined as the difference of two shapes.
-Let $N = |\lambda/\mu|$.
-We always assume that the skew shape is connected.
 A \emph{standard Young tableau} (SYT) of shape $\lambda/\mu$ is a bijective function \ts $T: [\la/\mu] \to \{1,\dots,N\}$, increasing in rows and columns.
 The number of such tableaux is denoted by $f^{\lambda/\mu}$.
 This counts the number of linear extensions of the poset defined on $[\lambda/\mu]$, with cells increasing downward and to the right.